momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 ### Fetch elements by score

 Fetches elements that fall within the specified min and max scores.
+Elements with the same score will be returned in ascending order based on their ID.

 | Name         | Type                | Description                                                       |